How to Pay for Home Renovations: 4 Options to Fit Your Needs

 4. Charge It: Pay for Home Improvements with a Credit Card

-Cons: Investments like home improvements can require plenty of available credit and high credit limits.
-Using up all of your available credit for a large purchase can increase your credit score and leaves less credit available should you need your card in an emergency.
-Additionally, credit card interest rates are usually much higher than those for other available financing offers.
+Cons: Big investments like home improvements can require a high credit limit, and using up a lot of your available credit can lower your credit score and leave less credit available should you need your card in an emergency.
+Additionally, credit cards usually have very high interest rates.
 Forbes says the average credit card interest rate is 23.56% as of early 2023.

 Still wondering how to pay for home renovations?

-The Improveit team has great relationships with several lenders and can help you understand all your financing options, including approximate monthly payments for the project you’re considering.
-Learn more on our Financing page, or schedule an appointment today!
+At Improveit, we’re here to be your trusted advisors and lead you through the entire remodeling process so you can improve your home with confidence.
+Our team has great relationships with several lenders and can help you understand all your financing options, including approximate monthly payments for the project you’re considering.
+Learn more on our Financing page, or use the form below to schedule a no-obligation appointment today!

 When you’re ready to start your project, our design consultants can get your financing approved right at the kitchen table and you’ll be on your way to an affordable, beautiful home improvement.